weavolutionmage/drachenwald/_posts/2019-04-29-this-is-drachenwald.md

 - You must live in Drachenwald
 - A mix of languages is welcome; this is who we are, and who is doing the cool stuff in the kingdom
-- The feed must be SCA content only (we won’t carry blogs with mixed comments about work, politics and modern stuff)
+- The feed must be SCA relevant content only (we won’t carry blogs with mixed comments about work, politics and modern stuff)
 - We do reserve the right to say no
 - We need an RSS or ATOM feed; no exceptions, as this is how we keep it automatic (sadly, we’re not allowed to pull posts from Facebook and Instagram)